|

 Room: Main Campus - Auto/Weld Q14

-This course is designed for the artist and/or hobbyist and will cover welding safety, oxyacetylene welding and plasma cutting.
+This course is designed for the artist and/or hobbyist and will cover welding safety, MIG welding process, plasma cutting, and mechanical cutting.
 Various techniques of metal forming and design will be covered.
 Methods of instruction will include lectures on principles of safety practices, welding and cutting processes, shielding gasses, and filler metals.
+Open to students 16 years of age and older.

 Please see material list for class by clicking here.
 Estimated supply cost is $100 - $150.